andrewlow/radio-thermostat-exporter/README.md

 # radio-thermostat-exporter
 Prometheus exporter for CT30, CT80, and the Filtrete 3M50

+**Status** Probably working, but I've since moved to using an Ecobee.
+Leaving this here as a useful reference.

 ## Getting started

 I've used a Makefile based approach.
 Read my [blog](https://lowtek.ca/roo/2021/managing-docker-containers-with-makefiles/) for details.